1987 Australian Masters: Background

-The Australian Masters, sponsored by Rothmans under their Winfield brand name, was established in 1979.
+The Australian Masters, sponsored by tobacco company Rothmans under their Winfield brand name, was established in 1979.
 Until 1983, matches were of a single frame, like the BBC TV show Pot Black, with the final decided on the aggregate score over three frames.
 From 1983 the format changed to longer matches.
-It was mainly filmed in the Channel 10 TV studios in Sydney, although in 1984 the first round was held at the Parmatta Club, and the second round onwards was held in the studio.
 The 1987 edition was played between 29 June and 8 July 1987 at the North Sydney Anzac Memorial Club in Sydney, Australia, and all matches were decided on the aggregate score over five frames.

 The defending champion was Dennis Taylor, who did not participate in the 1987 event as the players managed by Barry Hearn were withdrawn from the event because of a dispute with promoter Eddie Charlton over air fares.
+Hearn said "We have only been offered business class flights by the Australian promoter, Eddie Charlton.
+I asked him to pay us the club class fares and we would make our own arrangements to fly out first class.
+He turned that down."
 The withdrawn players, who were Taylor, Steve Davis, Jimmy White, Willie Thorne, Terry Griffiths, Neal Foulds and Tony Meo, were replaced by Hendry, Dene O'Kane, Dean Reynolds, Mike Hallett, Eugene Hughes, Alex Higgins and John Parrott.
 Four places were given to specific Australian players.
 Paddy Morgan and Glen Wilkinson won places at the event by qualifying from an elimination tournament consisting of the Australian professional players other than the four who were given automatic places.

+The tournament was recorded for transmission as a series of one-hour weekly programmes on Australian Broadcasting Corporation (ABC) Channel 2 starting on 31 August.
+The ABC television coverage of the tournament was cancelled in September 1987, after two programmes had been broadcast, following complaints from the Non-Smokers Movement about the placement of Winfield logos on the set.

 Prize fund

-The total prize fund for was $200,000, awarded as shown below:
+The total prize fund for the tournament was AU$200,000, awarded as shown below: